zkat/chillax/README.md

 it executes views in, etc. The source code is fairly short and easy to digest.
 It's designed to be customizable for whatever your needs are.

+## Status

+Currently, the view server only provides basic features.
+A future release of Chillax will bring it back in sync with CouchDB's current line protocol.

 # Yason Problem

 Note that, at least on some systems, versions of [Yason](http://github.com/hanshuebner/Yason) prior